-Operating expenses on an annual basis are 0.38% for EES, making it on par with most peer products in the space.
+Annual operating expenses for this ETF are 0.38%, putting it on par with most peer products in the space.

 Sector Exposure and Top Holdings

-EES's heaviest allocation is in the Consumer Discretionary sector, which is about 22.50% of the portfolio.
-Its Financials and Industrials round out the top three.
+This ETF has heaviest allocation to the Consumer Discretionary sector--about 22.40% of the portfolio.
+Financials and Industrials round out the top three.

-When you look at individual holdings, Mdc Holdings Inc (MDC) accounts for about 0.92% of the fund's total assets, followed by Tri Pointe Group Inc (TPH) and Genworth Financial Inc (GNW).
+Looking at individual holdings, Mdc Holdings Inc (MDC) accounts for about 0.92% of total assets, followed by Tri Pointe Group Inc (TPH) and Genworth Financial Inc (GNW).

 The top 10 holdings account for about 6.85% of total assets under management.